 Related: Easy Painted Easter Egg Rocks for Kids

-For my egg, I cut some of the paper strips in half and created partial coils and swirls just to add in something a bit different.
-This is a great option for older kids who want to get a bit more creative and complicated with their designs.
+You can also cut some of the paper strips in half and create partial coils and swirls to add in something a bit different.
+This is a great option for older kids who want to get a bit more creative and complicated with their designs!

 Create Simple Watercolor Easter Egg Art with Stickers